dianawallace/shoppinglistapp/README.md

-# shoppinglistapp
 Shopping List App

+This is a shopping list app utilizing HTML, CSS, and jQuery